BartKuijs/bartkuijs/README.md

-## Hi there 👋
+Hi there 👋

-My name is Bart and I'm following a Bachelor in IT software development.
+My name is Bart and I'm pursuing a bachelor's degree in IT software development.

 - 🔭 I’m currently working on a cool website.
 - 🌱 I’m currently learning React, MySQL and PHP.